Keita18/amazon-kdd-cup-2024-starter-kit/docs/submission.md

 ├── data
 │   └── development.json            # Development dataset local testing
 ├── docs
-│   └── runtime.md                  # Documentation on the runtime environment setup, dependency confifgs
+│   └── runtime.md                  # Documentation on the runtime environment setup, dependency configs
+├── Dockerfile                      # The Dockerfile that will be used to build your submission and all dependencies.
+The default one will work fine, but you can write your own.
+├── docker_run.sh                   # This script builds your submission locally and calls `local_evaluation.py`.
+It can be used to debug (if your submission fails to build).
 ├── local_evaluation.py             # Use this to check your model evaluation flow locally ├── metrics.py                      # Scripts to calculate evaluation metrics for your model's performance ├── models